This example shows you how to capture and process images from a Raspberry Pi Camera Module V2 connected to the NVIDIA® Jetson Nano using the

 envCfg = coder.gpuEnvConfig('jetson'); envCfg.BasicCodegen = 1; envCfg.Quiet = 1; envCfg.HardwareObject = hwobj; coder.checkGpuInstall(envCfg);

-Create a webcam object using the name or the index number of the
+Create a camera object using the name from the

-This webcam object captures RGB and 3-channel gray scale images.
+This camera object captures RGB and 3-channel gray scale images.

 imageDisplay function to create a display object.
 This is a system object that uses